DeepanshuChugh/reactjs-interview-questions/README.md

     * It is a programming interface that allows us to create, change, or remove        elements from a website document.
     * DOM manipulation is when you use JavaScript to add, remove, and modify elements of a website.

+    Why was virtual DOM introduced?
+    *DOM manipulation is an integral part of any web application, but DOM manipulation is quite slow when compared to other operations in    JavaScript.
+The efficiency of the application gets affected when several DOM manipulations are being done.
+Most JavaScript frameworks         update the entire DOM even when a small part of the DOM changes.
+    *For example, consider a list that is being rendered inside the DOM.
+If one of the items in the list changes, the entire list gets rendered      again instead of just rendering the item that was changed/updated.
+This is called inefficient updating.

+    To address the problem of inefficient updating, the react team introduced the concept of virtual DOM.

     ## What is Server-Side Rendering?
     Server-side rendering (SSR) is an application’s ability to convert HTML files on the server into a fully rendered HTML page for the client.
 The web browser submits a request for information from the server, which instantly responds by sending a fully rendered page to the client